 Note: You’re viewing the current, official web site of the Honolulu Marathon Clinic.
 If you’d like to visit our old web site, it is still accessible online here.

-First Bus Run:
+Second Bus Run:

 130 members had signed up, 160 runners boarded two Robert’s school buses for the second Bus Run of the year.
 While we were packed in very tight in both buses, the conversation and socializing flowed freely and abundantly.
 Most Beginners were dropped off at Maunalua Bay in Hawaii Kai, while others departed from the traffic lights just past Sandy Beach.
 Thank you all for being so prompt and organized!
 Also, thanks to the many members who donated monies beyond the required $3 bus fare – much mahalos!!!
 Much mahalo to Robert’s drivers Delores and Chad for being so flexible and for taking such good care of us.